 My son became noticeably aware of where his backpack and car keys were at all times.
 Both had become vessels that contained evidence of his activities.
 He was living under the burden of having to conceal part of his life, trying to escape detection and failing.

-At some level, parents of adolescents are not entirely shocked when they see or find evidence of their child experimenting with smoking or drinking.
+At some level, parents of adolescents are not entirely shocked when they see signs their child is Juuling, or find evidence of their child experimenting with smoking or drinking.
 That said, of course we were naturally deeply disappointed that the lessons we have imparted seem so quickly erased by an increasingly independent young adult.
 One who is curious, and along with his peers, feels immune to the consequences of smoking and other substance habits.

 Still, the vaping continued.
 My husband and I have met with a family counselor to arrange sessions so that our son may better understand the reasons why he is continuing to say “yes” in spite of all the reasons he needs to stop.